-If you are a student who wishes to file a complaint about a CBD College course delivered via distance education, please review the institution's Grievance Procedures articulated in this catalog to submit your complaint.
-If you are unable to resolve your complaint through the steps outlined in the institutional Grievance Procedures, a formal written complaint may also be filed with regulatory bodies with an oversight on the College's operations and listed in the procedures.
-Complaints may not be submitted anonymously.
+If you are a student residing outside of California, who wishes to file a complaint about a CBD College program delivered via distance education, please review the internal complaint resolution procedures articulated in this catalog to submit your informal or formal complaint.
+If you are unable to resolve your complaint through the steps outlined in the policy, a complaint may also be filed with the California Bureau for Private Postsecondary Education, the Accrediting Bureau of Health Education Schools or, as applicable, any of the programmatic accreditors listed in this catalog.
+A student may also contact his or her specific state agency directly to register a complaint.